gazebosim/gz-sim/tutorials/rendering_plugins.md

 ## Render thread

-It's important to keep in mind that all rendering operations should happen in the render thread.
+Rendering operations aren't thread-safe.
+To make sure there are no race conditions, all rendering operations should happen in the same thread, the "render thread".
 In order to access that thread from a custom plugin, it's necessary to listen to events that the 3D scene is emitting.
 These are different for each plugin type.

 ### Render events on the GUI